January 14, 2022 by

 To meet patients in ways they feel most comfortable, Houser focuses on the subtle details of her patients’ needs and how they impact access to and engagement with healthcare.
 "Many people don’t realize how something so simple as the lights in an exam room or the sounds of a waiting room literally keep people away from care," explains Houser.

 ABB offers a variety of environments in which patients can meet with providers and modes in which communication can occur.
-For instance, patients can schedule appointments online, request indoor, outdoor, or telehealth visits, communicate by HIPAA-secure texting and email, and specify specific environmental settings in which they feel most comfortable.
+For instance, patients can schedule appointments online, request indoor, outdoor, or telehealth visits, communicate by HIPAA-secure texting and email, and select specific environmental settings in which they feel most comfortable.

 Recently, in the face of the ongoing COVID-19 pandemic and the necessity of vaccination and booster shots to protect against severe illness and death, Houser’s expertise has become invaluable for neurodivergent individuals and their family members.